MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Production plant

-A *production plant* entity captures the location and contact details for production plants.
+A *ProductionPlant* entity captures the location and contact details for production plants.

 | Attribute              | Description | Type | Required |
 |------------------------|-------------|------|----------|